Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 \begin{proof} The forward implication is proved by contrapositive.
 Let $ D $ be an alternating dimap that contains at least one non-triloop edge.
 By Corollary~\ref{cor:minors}, the alternating dimap $ D $ contains $ G_{1,3} $ or $ G_{2,3} $ as a minor.
 By Lemma~\ref{lem:not_well_defined_G{1,3}} and Lemma~\ref{lem:not_well_defined_G{2,3}}, the complete extended Tutte invariant is not well defined for $ G_{1,3} $ and $ G_{2,3} $, respectively.
 By Proposition~\ref{pro:well_defined}, the complete extended Tutte invariant is then not well defined for $ D $.
 Hence, the forward implication follows.

 Conversely, suppose an alternating dimap $ D $ contains only triloops.
+This implies that every edge in each connected component of $ D $ is of the same type.
 By Definition~\ref{def:Extended_Tutte_Invariant}, each time a triloop is chosen and reduced, one factor $ w,\ x,\ y $ or $ z $ is introduced.
 Suppose $ r \in E(D) $ is the first edge in a given edge-ordering.
 By using the given edge-ordering, the triloop $ r $ is deleted after the first reduction operation.
 All the other edges in $ D\setminus r $ remain as triloops of the same type as they were in $ D $.
 This is always true regardless of which edge is first reduced in $ D $.
 In other words, the edge-ordering is inconsequential.
 In addition, the final edge to be reduced in each component is always an ultraloop (an improper triloop).
 Since the complete extended Tutte invariant for alternating dimaps is multiplicative, and multiplication is commutative, the complete extended Tutte invariant is well defined for $ D $. \end{proof}